blockmandev/flash/README.md

 </summary>
 <br />

-Burn's core components support [no_std](https://docs.rust-embedded.org/book/intro/no-std.html).
+Flash's core components support [no_std](https://docs.rust-embedded.org/book/intro/no-std.html).
 This means it can run in bare metal environment such as embedded devices without an operating system.

 > As of now, only the NdArray backend can be used in a _no_std_ environment.